tasuki/blog/_posts/2024-12-26-ultimate-tk.md

 For your (in?)convenience, I ordered the episodes by difficulty (from easiest to hardest) rather than alphabetically.

 [Edit:] I managed to find [more episodes](https://github.com/tasuki/ultimate-tk-levels) on archive.org!
 Some of them might suck or crash the game, I don't have the time to check.

+[Edit 2:] I [created a fork](https://github.com/tasuki/ultimate-tk).
+It includes the following changes:

+- Faster fade-in/out for less wait time.
+- Larger (and easily configurable) in-game viewport, so you can see more around you!